openlab-at-city-tech/openlab/wp-content/plugins/invite-anyone/readme.txt

 == Changelog ==

+= 1.4.6 =
+* BuddyPress 12.0 compatibility
+* Improved compatibility with PHP 8.0+
+* Accessibility improvements to invitation checklists
+* Fixed JS bug that might have prevented invitation checkboxes from working properly in some cases

 = 1.4.5 =
-* Fixed bug in routen responsible for saving the CloudSponge configuration settings.
+* Fixed bug in routine responsible for saving the CloudSponge configuration settings.

 = 1.4.4 =
 * Fixed bug that prevented the installation of email templates.